bhisaac/5eFP/5eFP-SRD.md

 You must meet any prerequisite specified in a feat to take that feat.
 If you ever lose a feat’s prerequisite, you can’t use that feat until you regain the prerequisite.
 For example, the Grappler feat requires you to have a Strength of 13 or higher.
 If your Strength is reduced below 13 somehow—perhaps by a withering curse—you can’t benefit from the Grappler feat until your Strength is restored.

 ## Armor Training (Heavy)
-_Prerequisite: Medium armor proficiency_
+_Prerequisite: Proficiency with medium armor_

 You gain proficiency with heavy armor and shields.
 At the beginning of each of your turns, if you are wearing heavy armor, you gain **bolster 1**.

 ## Armor Training (Medium)
-_Prerequisite: light armor proficiency_
+_Prerequisite: Proficiency with light armor_

 You gain proficiency with medium armor and shields.
 Increase your maximum DEX bonus allowed while wearing medium armor by +1.
 Medium armor no longer imposes disadvantage on performance checks.